ioanmeri/the-complete-networking-fundamentals-course/007-ip-addressing.md

 - always dropped by routers and layer-3 switches (255.255.255.255)
   - can be override with DHCP forwarding or DHCP relay

 ---

+### Local Loopback Address

+- used to let a system send a message to itself for testing
+- this is very useful to make sure that the TCP/IP stack is correctly installed on a machine
+- **127**.0.0.1
+  - Class A Address
+  - 16 Million Addresses

+#### IPv6

+- ::1 (loopback address)

+**Note**

+- routers have loopback addresses, which are not the same as the local loopback address (**Routers Loopback Address** !== Local Loopback Address)
+- router or switch may have a Loopback Interface (10.1.1.1/32 vs 127.0.0.1)

+---